Surfing is usually done on a surfboard.

-Surfing is the skill of riding on waves.
+Surfing is the skill of riding a surfboard on waves.

 Surfers can ride waves standing, kneeling or lying down.

 The first surfers were the peoples of the Hawaiian Islands

 Surfboards can be long or short but one about 3 metres long is best for beginners.
 Champion surfers use short, narrow boards because they are easier to turn.
 The top of the board is the deck.
 The front end is called the nose and the back end is called the tail.
 One, two or three fins, called skegs, are fitted under the board to help make it go faster.
 A leg cord attached to the rear of the board is fastened to the surfer's ankle to stop the board floating away from the surfer and getting lost.
 A free floating surfboard is dangerous to other surfers.

 Boards are usually made of a plastic foam called polystyrene which is covered with many layers of a woven glass cloth called fibreglass.
 The whole board is coated with plastic resin (like a glue) to make it waterproof.
 When it's all dry, the board is sandpapered to make it smooth.